Belgrade Tower: Technical issues affecting use permit issuance

+Second, fire protection systems were designed primarily according to the standards used in the United States.
+Serbian fire safety regulations were described by critics as stricter; obtaining final approvals from Ministry of Interior fire safety experts (part of the technical inspection process preceding an occupancy permit) proved difficult.
+This reluctance was reportedly heightened following the Novi Sad railway station canopy collapse tragedy.
+Multiple fire protection documentation requests were submitted, rejected, and later accepted in CEOP over preceding years.

+The project operated under a special law adopted for Belgrade Waterfront allowing certain foreign standards, later reinforced by amendments to the Law on Planning and Construction and the Rulebook on the Implementation of the Unified Procedure.
+These changes, including provisions for special reports demonstrating compliance via foreign regulations and calculation methods when obtaining occupancy permits, were enacted or updated in the period leading up to 2026 and have been linked by observers to facilitating approval for such buildings.
+Additional reports noted that the hotel operator required reconstructions of certain levels to meet its standards prior to opening.

+Investors did not publicly respond to media inquiries regarding the specific reasons for the permit delay or the status of technical remedies as of the latest reports.
+The building has continued limited operations and public use of facilities such as the observation deck amid the unresolved issues, while apartments remain unoccupied.

 St. Regis

 In April 2016, it was announced that the Marriott hotel chain had chosen Kula Belgrade as the home of its luxury hotel franchise St. Regis.
 The Belgrade hotel is 6th in Europe and 61st in the world.
 In 2017, was announced that the building would also host "The Residences at The St. Regis Belgrade", the first branded St. Regis apartments in Europe.

-St. Regis hotel

 Hotel St. Regis Belgrade occupies the first 11 floors of the building, offers 119 rooms and suites with a view of the city or the Sava River, and has a well-known St. Regis bar.
 The second floor has a swimming pool, spa, gym and meeting rooms.

-It was announced that the St. Regis hotel in Belgrade would bring the recognizable St. Regis butler service to Serbia, setting new standards for luxury hotel accommodation in Serbia.

-The Astor Ballroom will be located on the ground floor of the building as a place for exclusive events and special celebrations.